IBM/ignition/docs/user-guide/creating-a-driver.md

 ### resourcedriver.py

 These files are where you should begin implementing the functionality of your driver.
-In each file you will see a class which implements either the `ResourceDriverCapability`.
+In each file you will see a class which implements either the `ResourceDriverHandlerCapability`.

 To add functionality to your driver, you must implement each method stub included on those classes.
 To understand how these methods are used in the handling a request to your driver, see [Resource driver components](./framework/bootstrap-components/resourcedriver.md).